mehaks2/it-novate.github.io/README.md

- git brnach (shows the all branches on local) git branch -a(show on  all branches on github and local) git branch -r(show on  all branches on github)
+ git brnach (shows the all branches on local) git branch -a(show on  all branches on github and local) git branch -r(show on  all branches on github) git checkout -b Vishal(  it create new branch and switched to that branch)

  git reset:==git reset is a powerful command that is used to undo local changes to the state of a Git repo